 Currently, the only officially supported web browser is Google Chrome (the three most recent major versions).
 Although not officially supported, other Chromium-based browsers like Opera may work as well.

-Modelon Impact uses modern web-technology.
-It is recommended to use the latest version of Google Chrome so as to avail the latest security and performance updates.
+Modelon Impact uses modern web technology.
+It is recommended to use the latest version of Google Chrome to avail latest security and performance updates.